 His research and teaching interests include modern and contemporary poetry and poetics; issues in modernism and postmodernism; theories and practice of the avant-garde; literature and culture of the Cold War and the 1960s; theories and debates about everyday life and twentieth-century writing; and twentieth-century experimental fiction.
 He is also interested in the inter-relationship between twentieth-century literature and other art forms, especially the visual arts and music, and in the afterlife of nineteenth-century American writing (especially Ralph Waldo Emerson and pragmatist philosophy) in post-1900 literature and culture.

 He has published widely on poetry and 20th- and 21st-century literature, on such topics as the New York School of poets, Language poetry, conceptual poetry, literature and pragmatist philosophy, the Oulipo, and African-American literature, on figures ranging from Shelley and Keats to W.H.
-Auden, Marianne Moore, Wallace Stevens, Francis Ponge, Bernadette Mayer, Amiri Baraka, James Schuyler, Rae Armantrout, Stanley Cavell, and Lou Reed.
+Auden, Marianne Moore, Wallace Stevens, Francis Ponge, Elizabeth Bishop, Bernadette Mayer, Amiri Baraka, James Schuyler, Rae Armantrout, Stanley Cavell, T. S. Eliot, and Lou Reed.

-His work has appeared in numerous journals, including The New York Review of Books, Contemporary Literature, The Los Angeles Review of Books, The Wallace Stevens Journal, Comparative Literature Studies, Jacket2, and Raritan, and in various book collections, including The Cambridge Companion to American Poets, Among Friends: Engendering the Social Site of Poetry, and The Routledge Companion to Experimental Literature.
+His work has appeared in numerous journals, including The New York Times Book Review, Contemporary Literature, The Los Angeles Review of Books, The Wallace Stevens Journal, Comparative Literature Studies, Jacket2, and Raritan, and in various book collections, including The Cambridge Companion to American Poets, The Cambridge History of Postmodern Literature, and Elizabeth Bishop in Context.